PoOnesNerfect/tsyncp/README.md

 that provide similar APIs that can be used over the network.

 **Tsyncp** tries to fill the gap by providing the similar APIs (mpsc, broadcast, barrier, etc) over TCP.
-If you have a project where it only has a few services running, and they need to pass some data to each other;
+If you have a personal project where it only has a few services running, and they need to pass some data to each other;
 instead of setting up a message-broker service, you can use tsyncp to easily pass data between them.

 **Tsyncp** also allows customizing different Serialization/Deserialization methods to encode/decode